executablebooks/meta/docs/tools.md

 In addition, there are several options for controlling the look and feel of how your notebooks are used in your documentation.

-## Sphinx Book Theme
+### Sphinx Book Theme

 ([link to documentation](https://sphinx-book-theme.readthedocs.io))

-This is a lightweight Sphinx theme designed to mimic the look-and-feel of an interactive book.
+> A lightweight Sphinx theme designed to mimic the look-and-feel of an interactive book.

 It has the following primary features:

 * **[Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/)**
   for visual elements and functionality.